Kuiper-belt/colibri-coding-challenge/README.md

 This modular design allows for scalability and reusability across different ETL jobs and pipelines while maintaining high code quality and testability.

-Additionally, the `initialize_database.py` module serves as a one-time script that must be executed manually before running the pipeline.
-Its purpose is to set up the required PostgreSQL database and tables.
+The `initialize_database.py` **module plays a dual role in the ETL workflow**.
+It can be executed **manually** before running the pipeline to set up the required PostgreSQL database and tables, allowing for independent testing of each layer using the `main.py` module and the CLI ('Refer to the section labelled **Evaluating ETL Layers and Modules**.').
+However, it is also **integrated into the Airflow DAG** (`wind_turbines_dag.py`), ensuring that the database and tables are created before any other processing steps can be executed.

-The workflow is managed and scheduled using the `wind_turbines_dag.py` Airflow DAG.
-This DAG orchestrates the execution of the ETL jobs, running the cleansed and quarantine layers in parallel, as they effectively divide the data into two streams.
+The workflow is orchestrated and scheduled using the `wind_turbines_dag.py` Airflow DAG.
+This DAG **automates** the execution of the ETL pipeline, running the **cleansed and quarantine layers in parallel**, as they effectively split the data into two streams for validation and anomaly detection.

 ![Image Alt](https://github.com/Kuiper-belt/colibri-coding-challenge/blob/b093f323e440d9de537f42192c0eab096fc8cb87/imgs/wind_turbines_etl_dag.png)